 What is coding?
 While we have defined coding as the act of writing a script in a language that your computer can understand, let’s get down and dirty and have a look at some coding background.

-Computers don't understand human language and in order for us to see some results (like display a web page), we have to write it in a way that the computer would understand.
+Computers don't understand human language and in order for us to see some results (like displaying a web page), we have to write it in a way that the computer would understand.

 Coding 101 - Think of your code as a translator between English (or whatever language you speak) and Binary.
 If you can do this, it will suddenly become much easier to grasp the basics of what is coding.